knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 *RFD data model* (Resource Description Framework) - a mechanism for different websites to publish data in a consistent format (can be in XML format or Turtle)

 *SPARQL* is a query language for triple-stores using the RDF data model.
-Cypher's pattern matching is borrowed from SPARQL.
+Cypher's pattern matching is borrowed from SPARQL, they look quite similar
 ```
 PREFIX : <urn:example:>